|

 group, but I have no evidence for this. http://worldconnect.rootsweb.com/cgi-bin/igm.cgi?db=palliser-ons-051 41

 entries on Worldconnect.
-67 entries on my FTM database.
-This
+67 entries on my FTM

-group originated in Poland and changed their name from Paszkiewicz,
+group originated in Poland and changed their name from Paszkiewicz, which they probably thought was a bit of a

-which they probably thought was a bit of a mouthful for their new country. http://worldconnect.rootsweb.com/cgi-bin/igm.cgi?db=palliser-ons-055 107
+mouthful for their new country. http://worldconnect.rootsweb.com/cgi-bin/igm.cgi?db=palliser-ons-055 107

 entries on Worldconnect.
-71 entries on my FTM database.
-This
+71 entries on my FTM

-is a small group who were active in Kirklington, Yorkshire, in the 17th
+is a small group who were active in Kirklington,

-century.
-They are probably connected to Group 1. http://worldconnect.rootsweb.com/cgi-bin/igm.cgi?db=palliser-ons-056 42
+Yorkshire, in the 17th century.
+They are probably connected to

 entries on Worldconnect.
-39 entries on my FTM database.
-This
+39 entries on my FTM

-is a small group who were active in Caldbergh in Coverdale, Yorkshire
+is a small group who were active in Caldbergh

-in the 16th century.
-They are probably connected to Group 23. http://worldconnect.rootsweb.com/cgi-bin/igm.cgi?db=palliser-ons-101 204 entries on Worldconnect.
+connected to Group 23. http://worldconnect.rootsweb.com/cgi-bin/igm.cgi?db=palliser-ons-101 204 entries on Worldconnect.
 409 entries on my FTM database.
 This

 group originates from Labrador in Newfoundland, Canada.
 Their

-ancestress was Mikak, an Inuit noblewoman who did much to help the Moravian
+ancestress was Mikak, an Inuit noblewoman who did

-Missionaries in Labrador at about the time Hugh (later Admiral Sir Hugh)
+much to help the Moravian Missionaries in Labrador at about the time Hugh

-Palliser was Governor there.
-Hugh Palliser first went to Newfoundland in1762
+(later Admiral Sir Hugh) Palliser was Governor there.
+Hugh Palliser first

-and returned again as Governor in 1764.
-In 1769, Palliser took her to London,
+Governor in 1764.
+In 1769, Palliser took her to London, with her six-year-old

-with her six-year-old son, Tutuak (later known as Jonathan Palliser), whose
+son, Tutuak (later known as Jonathan Palliser),

-she was feted by royalty and enjoyed society life before returning to
+London, she was feted by royalty and enjoyed society life before returning to

 Labrador and the Moravian Mission and acquiring a new husband, Tuglavina. http://worldconnect.rootsweb.com/cgi-bin/igm.cgi?db=palliser-ons-201 204

 entries on Worldconnect.
-224 entries on my FTM database.
-This
+224 entries on my FTM

 group originated in New York, and settled in Missouri, USA.
 Its